Saint George SC: Supporters

-Saint George have one of the largest fan bases in all of Ethiopian football and are known for their fervent displays during home matches.
 The team's official fan club has 32,000 registered members and according to studies conducted by the fan club there is an estimated 8 million fans throughout the country and in the Ethiopian diaspora.
 Often singing the club's anthem and waving yellow and orange checkered flags, the supporters of Saint George provide some of the most festive atmospheres in Ethiopian football.